Mehmet Okur: Utah Jazz (2004–2011)

 He was named to the Western Conference All-Star team for the 2007 NBA All-Star Game.
 He and Ray Allen were selected as replacements for injured original members Allen Iverson and Steve Nash.
 He was the first Turkish player to participate in this event.

-On Monday, 12 January 2009, Okur established a new career high in points scored when he scored 43 points against the Indiana Pacers.
+On 12 January 2009, Okur scored a career-high in points with 43 against the Indiana Pacers during a 120–113 win.

 On 10 July 2009 Okur signed a two-year contract extension reportedly worth approximately $21 million.

 On 17 April 2010, Okur ruptured his Achilles' tendon during the first game of the post-season against the Denver Nuggets, eliminating him from the remainder of the NBA playoffs, as well as the World Basketball Championships in his native Turkey later that summer.

 He returned on 17 December 2010 and scored 2 points against the New Orleans Hornets.

 Türk Telekom Ankara (2011)

 In September 2011, Okur signed a contract with Türk Telekom B.K.
 His contract had an out-clause, which allowed him to return to the NBA when the 2011 NBA lockout was resolved.